Deborah Cherry: On Putting Diversity Centre Frame

 The collaboration with Ajamu, Autograph ABP, Street Level Photoworks and TrAIN, UAL's research centre for the study of transnational art, identity and nation, created an inter-cultural exchange for curating the Maud Sulter exhibition.
 UAL students and alumni such as the distinguished photographic artist Ingrid Pollard (an LCC alumna), photographic artist Marcia Michael, (currently doing her PhD at LCC), and artist and curator, Marlene Smith (the research manager of Black Artists and Modernism, and also a PhD student at UAL), contributed to what was affectionately known as ‘Team Maud’.
 Paul Bailey, Course Leader for MA Graphic Media Design at LCC, designed our really beautiful book.
 The research project has been supported a generous grant from Arts Council England together with partnership and university funding.

-Over 5,000 people have visited the Maud Sulter exhibition Syrcas at Rivington Place, London, between 15 January and 2 April 2016, and with Passion, the exhibition at Impressions in Bradford, and other future shows, her work and achievements are coming back into visibility, and most importantly, more people are getting to know and enjoy her art.
+Over 5,000 people visited the Maud Sulter exhibition Syrcas at Rivington Place, London between 15 January and 2 April 2016, and with Passion, the exhibition at Impressions in Bradford, and other future shows, her work and achievements are coming back into visibility, and most importantly, more people are getting to know and enjoy her art.

 University of the Arts London